thuydang/thuydang.github.io/_posts/2020-6-13-Getting-Project-Management-Done-Quickly-to-Start-Reactjs-Development.md

     </div>

 This is annoying for me too because I want to just copy html code without having to change css class name declaration!.
-If I find a better way, this will disappear from the post!.
+If I find a better way, [like this one](https://github.com/css-modules/css-modules/issues/31#issuecomment-276836876), this will disappear from the post!.
 If you get over it for now run the bundling and server from the project's folder and see your front-end:

     npm install
     gulp